The Best Breweries in Tampa, Florida -Photo by Find My Food Stu

 Coppertail Brewing

-They opened in 2014 after a difficult renovation, which involved reconstructing the walls and deciding what to do with a railroad track that ran thru the center of the building.
-They have come a long way in 8 quick years.
+Coppertail opened in 2014 after a challenging renovation that included rebuilding parts of the structure and figuring out what to do with a railroad track that ran through the middle of the building.
+They’ve come a long way in a relatively short time, growing into one of the most reliable breweries in Tampa.

 • Free Dive: American IPA 5.9% ABV